dbt-labs/docs.getdbt.com/website/docs/docs/deploy/cloud-ci-job.md

 dbt Cloud might not drop the temporary schema from your data warehouse if your project has database / schema customization using the [`generate_database_name`](/docs/build/custom-databases#generate_database_name) / [`generate_schema_name`](/docs/build/custom-schemas#how-does-dbt-generate-a-models-schema-name) macros.
 For more information, refer to [Temp PR schema limitations](/docs/deploy/cloud-ci-job#temp-pr-schema-limitations).

-### Configuring a webhook
+### Configure a job trigger

-If you want dbt Cloud to run the job whenever a pull request or commit is made, you can set up a webhook.
+If you want dbt Cloud to run the job whenever a pull request or commit is made, you can set up a job trigger.

 To set up a webhook: